aterhaar/GitHubBasics/README.md

  1. The DC Legal Hackers GitHub organization is an effort to house our DC Legal Hacker projects in one place for organized easy to find collaboration.
 If you start a project at a DC Legal Hackers event we encourage you to create those repos within the DC Legal Hackers GitHub organization.
 If you do, be sure to add a [MIT license](http://choosealicense.com/) under a text file labeled `LICENSE`.
  2. Alternatively consider:
   * Including a link to your project on our website!
-  * Creating your repo in an relevant DC GitHub organization:
+  * Creating your repo in a relevant DC GitHub organization:
     * [Code for DC](https://github.com/codefordc)
     * [Legal Hackers](https://github.com/legalhackers/)
     * [Open DC Law](https://github.com/opendclaw)